nimblecrm/api-docs/docs/contacts/metadata/create_field.rst

 **presentation**

     dictionary describing how field should be presented in Nimble client (can be empty dictionary as well).
+More details are at :ref:`described here <field-presentations>`.

 Example: